Newt-Shadow/TravelX/README.md

 **Advanced Trip Capture app (modular, failproof detection, offline-first)**

 TravelX is a next-generation trip-tracking application developed for the Smart India Hackathon (SIH).
-It's designed to be a robust, offline-first, and feature-rich platform for capturing, analyzing, and sharing your travel experiences.
+It's designed to be a robust, offline-first, and feature-rich platform for capturing, analyzing, and sharing travel experiences.